anaconda-graveyard/conda-concourse-ci/README.rst

     - set your passwords and access keys in config/config.yml
     - edit target build and test platforms in config/*_platforms.d.
 Note that 'connector' key is optional.
-    - edit config/versions.yml to your liking.
-Defaults should work out of the box.
     - upload
     - Finally, submit this configuration with 'c3i submit'.
 This sends your configuration files to your s3 bucket, establishing the foundation which